 - Enforceable when terminated without cause? – Yes.

 - Customer non-solicitation agreements permitted? – Yes.

 - Does continuing employment equal sufficient consideration? – Yes.

 Yes, a non-compete agreement is enforceable in the state of Indiana.
 It is common for companies to require their new employees to agree to sign a non-compete agreement before they are hired.
 Should an employee violate the stipulations of their signed non-compete, their employer may pursue damages in court.

 Employees should always carefully read any documents that they are asked to sign before agreeing to take a job.
 If they have specific questions about a non-compete agreement that they are made to sign, they should first consult with an attorney.

 Reasonable Uses and Exceptions

-There are some limits to what an employer may or may not do when it comes to enforcing a non-compete agreement or even making an employee sign one.
-Indiana state law states that an employer may create a non-compete agreement as long as it is not unreasonably restrictive toward the employee and as long as it is reasonably necessary to protect the employer.
-The boundaries of what is reasonable or unreasonable are somewhat left to interruption, but courts are generally able to sort this out between employees and their employers when they cannot sort it out on their own.
+There are some limits to what an employer may or may not do when enforcing a non-compete agreement or making an employee sign one.
+Indiana state law states that an employer may enforce a non-compete as long as it is not unreasonably restrictive toward the employee and as long as it is reasonably necessary to protect the employer.

 It is necessary for the restraints placed on the employee within the agreement to be clear and precise while also not being overly burdensome.

-Indiana does not allow employers to restrict an employee from working for a competitor for an excessive amount of time.
-There is not a specific definition of how long that duration of time may last, however.
+Indiana does not allow employers to restrict employees from working for a competitor for an excessive amount of time.
+However, there is no specific definition of how long that time may last.